Kristina01111000/Drws_site/README.md

 Delete discount code 3
 https://growingholistically.com/membership-account/membership-levels/ make it not red If you were given a discount code by one of our Elemental Coaches you should select the monthly membership. → change second line to this
-Download the needed videos from vimeo to put them on the site Create a folder on vimeo called website,

 - made guided journeys page
 - talk about click up